 For a commercial cleaning job, you may want to write up a service plan that includes all the services you’ll be doing and the frequency.
 Later you will transfer this to your contract.

 This is also a good time to write a cover letter or introductory statement to include with your estimate.
 The style and best design practices are covered extensively in our proposal writing content series, but the general idea is that you want to introduce your company before jumping straight into cost.

 For a more comprehensive look at proposal writing, check out our article on writing proposals for janitorial cleaning services.

 After you’ve determined the best way to do the job, it is time to write the actual contract.

-There are many ways to do this, but we like using the Proposal Generator tool on Route.
+There are many ways to do this, but we like using Route's Estimator and Proposal Generator.
 We designed this software to be user-friendly and professional.
 It’s a great way to make your proposals stand out.

 In the Proposal Generator, you will see an editor on the left side of the screen and a preview on the right.